-A moving, spirited, and uplifting musical Kabbalat Shabbat service accompanied by musical instruments.
-Begins at 8:00pm.
-Click here to listen to some of the tunes that we'll be using at our next service!
+An uplifting, participatory, musical Kabbalat Shabbat with family and friends, accompanied by instrumental music.
+Dessert is served following the service.
+Click here to listen to some of the tunes that we'll be using at our future services!

 An abbreviated, casual, instrumental Shabbat morning service filled with music, singing and spiritual teachings.
 Begins at 10:30am.

 Registration is now available!.
 WJC Early Childhood offers Mommy & Me, in addition to programs for 2, 3, 4, and 5 year-olds.
 Browse our website to learn more about our Early Childhood programs or call 914-698-2767 for more information.

 We are a community of teachers, parents and children and offer an Early Childhood Education program that supports children's physical, social, emotional and cognitive growth - all in the context of a Jewish environment.
 Please come visit our newly renovated, state of the art facility and meet some of our energetic, experienced staff.